The Dirichlet-to-Neumann Map for Poincar\'e-Einstein Fillings: Dirichlet-to-Neumann Tensors

 \section{Dirichlet-to-Neumann Tensors}

-Any Poincar\'e--Einstein structure $(M_+,g^o)$ determines a conformal embedding $\Sigma\hookrightarrow (\overline{ M_+},\cc)$ where $\cc$ is the conformal class of metrics on $M=\overline{ M_+}$ determined by $g^o$.
-Moreover, this embedding must be umbilic~\cite{LeBrun,Goal}, so the corresponding trace-free second fundamental form $\IIo=0$.
+Any Poincar\'e--Einstein structure $(M_+,g^o)$ determines a conformal embedding $\Sigma\hookrightarrow (\overline{ M_+},\cc)$ of its boundary, where $\cc$ is the conformal class of metrics on $M:=\overline{ M_+}$ determined by $g^o$.
+Moreover, this embedding must be umbilic~\cite{LeBrun,Goal}, so the corresponding trace-free second fundamental form~$\IIo=0$.
+This tensor is an example of a natural conformal hypersurface invariant (see below).
 In fact, a slew of other natural conformal hypersurface invariants are also forced to vanish by the Einstein condition; this underlies the conformal fundamental forms construction of~\cite{BGW}.

 We next need to define natural conformal hypersurface invariants.
 First recall that a natural Riemannian invariant on a Riemannian manifold is any tensor-valued polynomial made from the metric, its inverse, the Riemann tensor, and covariant derivatives of the latter.
 Strictly, this is the class of ``even invariants'', meaning those that are unaffected by a change of orientation.
 It is clear that this type of invariant is all that will be required in our context.
+This definition extends in the obvious way to a Riemannian manifold equipped with any set of scalar functions.
+Extending these to natural conformal hypersurface invariants is discussed in detail in~\cite[Section 2.4]{CAG}.
+Here we are interested in the same notion with some restrictions.